Orhmo/Todo_App/README.md

 4. Fix an ability to toggle a task.
 5. Fix an ability to delete a task.
 6. Fix an ability to count completed tasks.

+## The Netlify link shows a production output of the fixed code

 ## Available Scripts